nodeontrain/nodeontrain.xyz/tuts/remember_me.md

 ### Forgetting users

-To allow users to log out, we’ll define methods to forget users in analogy with the ones to remember them.
+To allow users to log out, we'll define methods to forget users in analogy with the ones to remember them.
 The resulting `user.forget` method just undoes `user.remember` by updating the remember digest with `null`

 `app/models/user.js`